 November in Hamburg is very different from November in Sicily.
 From wandering around eating gelato in the sun to mittens in a blizzard…!
-And these countries share a border!
+While Italy and Germany share a border!
 Anyway, cold or not, Hamburg is a fascinating city.
-Last November I submitted my thesis and traded my flight from London to Nürnberg for a flight from London to Hamburg!
-(Fyi, the train from Hamburg to Nürnberg cost around 6 times as much as the flight) (seriously).
-Why Hamburg?
-For a Uni re-union : D My friends from Mary’s make some sort of an effort roughly once a year to meet up somewhere around the world.
-Last year it was Marseille, this year Hamburg (and, spoiler-alert, summer 2017 it was Amsterdam & Edinburgh!).
-It’s awesome to have an international group of friends : )
+Once a year, my friends from Mary’s try to meet up somewhere around the world.
+Often Edinburgh, last year it was Marseille, this year Hamburg.

-So three of us landed roughly at the same time at Hamburg airport and embarked on a search for the S-bahn.
+Three of us landed roughly at the same time at Hamburg airport and embarked on a search for the S-Bahn.
 Buying tickets cost us around half an hour because the queue was of British proportions; if you know a way around this, please comment!
-The S-bahn conveniently stopped next to our hostel (I would tell you where, but it it was nothing special and if you are on your own Couch Surfing will probably be more fun!).
-We got there around about lunch time, so we quickly headed for the centre in search of food!
-I have to say, as a vegetarian I am nog the greatest fan of German foods, so I cannot make any particular recommendations.
+The S-Bahn conveniently stopped next to our hostel – I would tell you where, but it it was nothing special and if you are on your own then Couch Surfing will probably be more fun!
+We got there around about lunch time, so we quickly headed for the centre in search of food.
+I have to say, as a vegetarian I cannot make any particular recommendations in Germany.
 Except for one, but keep reading for that!

 The first afternoon we just sort of wandered around town waiting for others to arrive.
 I can’t remember if it was this day or the next, but we decided to go on a series of free walking tours.
 The guide was very friendly and also jokingly told us (each time we went on a tour) (yeah, every time) that his mum loves hearing good reviews.
 So here you are, Mr. Brent.

 The first tour took us around the historic town centre.
 I honestly can’t remember a thing, and I am a historian.
-All I recall is nearly freezing to death and forming a little penguin huddle with all my friends.
+All I recall is freezing and forming a little penguin huddle with all my friends.
 It is really stupid to go on a slow-moving lots-of-standing-still walking tour in a blizzard.
-I am sure the city centre is very interesting, but I will have to google it to learn more.
-However, because I endeavour to be a helpful travel blogger, I will write out a couple of things I have at hand from general memory: Hamburg was once part of the famous Hanseatic League, and it remains Germany’s biggest port today (and also second biggest city).
+I am sure the city centre is very interesting, but I will have to Google it to learn more.
+However, because I endeavour to be a helpful travel blogger, I will write out a couple of points of interest.
+Namely, Hamburg was once part of the famous Hanseatic League, and it remains Germany’s biggest port today (and also second biggest city).
 The League was a medieval commercial and defensive confederation of merchant guilds and their market towns.
-This results in some beautiful merchant-made architecture across all these towns; also long after the peak of the Hanse.
-Especially the Deichstraße has a lot of nice narrow houses (like in Amsterdam!).
-Erm they are re-built though, because a fire destroyed the originals a while back.
+This has resulted in some beautiful merchant-made architecture across all these towns – also long after the peak of the Hanse.
+Especially the Deichstraße has many nice, narrow houses (like in Amsterdam!).
+Err, they are re-built though… because a fire destroyed the originals a while back.

 The Speicherstadt Rösterei-Café is one of the most beautiful, fascinating, but also hipster and instagrammable, places I have ever visited.
 Clearly it is a space for coffee enthusiasts, because I was so overwhelmed by the variety of coffee and coffee-making-methods that I just sort of whispered ‘kaffee… bitte?’ and received one of those deadly ‘you don’t know what you are talking about, do you’ looks by the girl serving me.
 We also went for a selection of delicious cakes.
 It was all pricey, but not extortionate, and definitely worth it.